-Well, I’ve got a problem with that approach.
+I’ve got a problem with that approach.

 It doesn’t work.
 First, I don’t “do it” very well, and after that, I am still going to die.
 I still have the same two problems.
 I need something that helps me in this life, and helps me in the next life.

-And the Bible says that we are rescued by God from both of these problems.
+The Bible says that we are rescued by God from both of these problems.
 He sent Jesus 1) to rescue us from death, and 2) he sends the Holy Spirit to rescue us from the evil within.
 He helps us live in a better way, and he assures us that we will live forever.

 Now, since we’ve all got these same two problems, and the Bible describes a solution to these two problems, I suggest that we take a look at what it says.

 So today, let’s look together at what Paul wrote in Ephesians chapter 2, starting in verse 1.
 In this letter, Paul has been talking about how God raised Jesus from the dead and gave him a place of power in the heavens – power over everything else.
 This is the kind of power that God uses for us.
 Paul sees a parallel between what God did for Jesus Christ, and what he is doing in us, in our lives.
 In chapter 2, he starts to focus on what God is doing inside of us.
 Let’s notice what he says in verses 1 and 2: "As for you, you were dead in your transgressions and sins, in which you used to live… when you followed the ways of this world…"

 That’s an interesting combination of words – they were dead when they used to live.
 Obviously, Paul is using the word “dead” here as a metaphor.
 The people were not dead in the sense that their heart had stopped beating and their brains had stopped functioning.
 But Paul says that they were dead in their behavior, in the way that they were doing stuff that God says is not part of an authentic life.